 Situated at the mouth of Scarrif Bay on Lough Derg, Inis Cealtra is one of the most famous monastic sites

 in Ireland.
 It's many attractions include a well preserved Round Tower, the ruins of six churches and a cell like structure

 which is one of the most extraordinary buildings in Ireland.

 There are boat trips and guided tours from Mountshannnon Harbour.

 The village, built on a drumlin, has the remains of a medieval parish church dedicated

 The area has several prehistoric gallery graves.

 Limestone caves that can be explored mark the Toumeens, an underground stream, 3 km away.

 Like the rest of the Clare Lakelands region, Tulla offers great fishing.

-Cullaun Lake offers good sailing and the surrounding woods have forest walks
+Cullaun Lake also offers good sailing and the surrounding woods have forest walks and a

 friend of Daniel O'Connell and on the side of the Catholic Emancipation.